Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/proposal/management.md

 ## The resources needed

+As this project involves rapid prototyping of multiple design iterations it is hard to predict how much of each resource we will require, so an estimation is below:

 | Resources     | Cost          |
 | ------------- | ------------- |
 | 1L ice pack   | £5            |